 Unlike many people during this time of quarantine, my daily work has not changed much.
 I am lucky.
 I paint, draw, garden, exercise, try to eat well, get my sleep and then do basically the same stuff the next day.
 Coffee in the morning, wine in the evening.
 I have, though, begun to feel some weird effects of being confined, of not seeing friends, and of missing my adult kids who have only recently emptied from my nest.
 I love time alone but I crave society as well.
 So, as l continue to complete and start new paintings - paintings already in my queue of ideas and themes - I have also begun making these "Quarantine Bits".
-They are works on paper - ink, using a brush, so I can force myself to keep the work loose and quick, so I can get back to my "real" work.
+All but one - a self portrait in oil - are works on paper: ink, using a brush, so I can force myself to keep the work loose and quick, so I can get back to my "real" work.
 These illustrations are scenes from my home quarantine.
 They are a way to measure the days, and while I won't promise to do one every day, I am finding that I look forward to the practice, so, perhaps they will flow more frequently as time passes.
-One thing I have noticed: when the sun is shining outside I am less inclined to draw a gloomy interior scene.
-This past March was pretty gloomy with very few days of sunshine... we'll see how April behaves.